marmishaw14/marmishaw14/README.md

 ## About Me

 Learning how to work with AI agents, data analysis/ML, and becoming a solid full stack developer.

+Seeking Summer 2026 SWE Internships

 PSLP Cohort 7 Fellow @ <a href="https://umanitoba.ca/asper/programs-of-study/presidents-student-leadership-program">President's Student Leadership Program</a>